 Since the body cannot excrete the excess iron easily, an iron overdose can have a severe impact on your nervous system.
 You may experience a reduced level of consciousness as soon as half an hour to an hour after the overdose and may go into a coma.
 Other signs include drowsiness, dizziness, headache, fever, and a loss of interest in doing anything.
 Iron overdose may even result in seizures.

 You need to get emergency medical attention if you notice signs of an iron overdose or suspect that someone has overdosed.
 Also, do keep in mind that symptoms can sometimes disappear after a few hours and then return after a day or later.

 Iron can be extremely toxic if it’s taken in excessive amounts.
 The upper limit of iron per day has been defined as 40 mg till the age of 13 and 45 mg from the age of 14 onward.
 An overdose can be particularly dangerous for children and might happen if a child gets hold of adult multivitamin pills or prenatal vitamins.
 In fact, iron overdose is a leading reason for fatal poisoning in kids below the age of 6.
 Loss of color, flushing, and a bluish tinge in your fingertips and lips can be signs of an overdose.

 Avoid Iron Supplements If You Have These Conditions

 If you have any of the following conditions, avoid iron supplements as they may increase your risk of iron toxicity.

 Hemochromatosis is a genetically inherited disease that can cause iron to accumulate to toxic levels in the body.
 Without treatment, this disease can lead to problems like liver cancer, liver cirrhosis, and heart disease.
-People with this condition should not use iron supplements or vitamin C supplements.
+People with this condition should not use iron supplements or vitamin C supplements, which increase iron absorption.